A One-Time Procedure.

 CAUTION: The law restricts these devices to sale by or on the order of a physician.
 Indications, contraindications, warnings and instructions for use can be found in the product labeling supplied with each device.
 Information for the use only in countries with applicable health authority product registrations.

 Content of this website is for Information Purposes only and not meant for product promotion or medical diagnostic.
-This information does not constitute medical or legal advice, and BSC makes no representation or warranty regarding this information or its completeness, accuracy or timeliness.
+This information does not constitute medical or legal advice, and Boston Scientific makes no representation or warranty regarding this information or its completeness, accuracy or timeliness.

-Accordingly, BSC strongly recommends that you consult with your physician on all matters pertaining to your health or to address any questions.
+Accordingly, Boston Scientific strongly recommends that you consult with your physician on all matters pertaining to your health or to address any questions.

 - Blackshear JL, Odell JA.
 Appendage obliteration to reduce stroke in cardiac surgical patients with atrial fibrillation.
 Ann Thorac Surg.
 1996;61:755-759.